The College of St. Scholastica

 Nature and functions of law with emphasis on applications in economics, marketing and management.
 Course includes contracts and business entities and the regulation of business under federal and state administrative agencies.

 A senior capstone course for management majors.
 This course ties together all of the content covered in undergraduate management and applied economics classes.
 Focus is on realities of management in contemporary situations.
 Course utilizes studies of real organizations that include examples of successes and failures.
 Students prepare written case analyses with emphasis on understanding the environment of management, the knowledge required by managers, and the functions performed.
-Prerequisite: FIN 3420 and senior standing.
+Prerequisite: FIN 3420, or approval of the instructor, and senior standing.

 Surveys terms and concepts concerned with the planning process and selection of appropriate actions resulting in successful and unique marketing plans.
 Product design, pricing strategy, distribution and availability of goods or services and marketing communications are topics covered.